Getting Started#

 Assembling data#

-Skrub allows imperfect assembly of data, such as joining dataframes on columns that contain typos.
-Skrub’s joiners have fit and transform methods, storing information about the data across calls.
+skrub allows imperfect assembly of data, such as joining dataframes on columns that contain typos. skrub’s joiners have fit and transform methods, storing information about the data across calls.

 The Joiner allows fuzzy-joining multiple tables, each row of a main table will be augmented with values from the best match in the auxiliary table.
 You can control how distant fuzzy-matches are allowed to be with the max_dist parameter.